Raqueldelamer/capstone-coffee-shop/README.md

 **Your challenge** is to create a function in `src/pages/products/[id].jsx` that will fire when the button is clicked.
 You can use `console.log` or `alert` to verify that the function is working.

 Look at the previous examples for how to pass a function to a component.

-git commit with a message like "Add Product page."

 ---